When you run a website, at one time or another it may become inevitable that you’ll have to migrate it.

 It’s usually a good idea to activate a ‘maintenance mode’ or create a landing page during the propagation period, especially if you have an ecommerce site.
 This will help avoid potentially losing active visitors or missing orders from customers who are still viewing your site on the old host.

 Not everyone has the technical expertise in-house to confidently perform a successful website migration.
-If that’s the case for you, then sourcing specialist support is a much safer, faster and cost-effective option than a haphazard DIY migration.
+If that’s the case for you, then sourcing specialist support is a much safer, faster and cost-effective option than DIY’ing it.